Gut Health Foods - 15 Foods For Good Gut Health

 These have good probiotic properties, which means they are a treat for your gut bacteria – high in fibre, and full of fatty acids and polyphenols.
 A handful of almonds makes an excellent snack when you’re feeling peckish.

-Gut bacteria and microbes like a diet of fatty acids and polyphenols.
+Gut bacteria and gut microbes like a diet of fatty acids and polyphenols.
 These are found in olive oil.
 Studies have shown that it helps reduce gut inflammation.
 Use it for salad dressing or drizzle it over cooked vegetables.
+Some studies have also found olive oil to be beneficial in easing indigestion problems and can also benefit your pancreas through lowering its requirement to produce digestive enzymes.

 We all know water is crucial for gut health, but what else can you drink?
 Kombucha is a fermented tea drink thought to have originated in Manchuria that is full of probiotic good bacteria.
 It has a sharp, vinegary taste and can be used as a refreshing drink on its own or mixed with fruit and spices.
 It also makes the base for great cocktails.